postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 - Load balancing of read queries
 - Failover in case a read replica is broken
-- Automatic sharding (this feature is still in progress)
+- Sharding (this feature is still being developed)

 In this benchmark, we used its load balancing feature to evenly distribute our XGBoost predictions across our Postgres replicas.